js-ferguson/myBlog/README.md

 2. Copy the contents of the config file located in the projects root directory to your new config file.

-3. Using the details we saved before, update your config with a secret key, your MongoDB connection string, email server login, and sender email.
+3. Using the details we saved before, update your config with a secret key, your MongoDB connection string, email server login, sender email and Cloudinary details.

 Sender email will be the email address in the "From" field for password reset tokens.

 4. Add the following lines to your ~/.bash_profile